Flights & getting there

 Ferries to Sporades from Agio Konstantinos

-The pretty work-a-day village of Agios Konstantinos, on the main Athens–Thessaloniki route, is one of the three mainland ports (along with Volos and Thessaloniki) that serve the islands of Skiathos, Skopelos and Alonnisos, which make up the northern Sporades.
+The workaday village of Agios Konstantinos, 50km southeast of Lamia on the main Athens–Thessaloniki route, is one of the three mainland ports (along with Volos and Thessaloniki) that serve the islands of Skiathos and Skopelos in the northern Sporades.

 Ferries to Ionian Islands from Astakos